nirui/sshwifty/README.md

 default, the configuration loader will try to load file from default paths first, then try environment variables.

-You can also specifc your own configuration file by setting `SSHWIFTY_CONFIG` environment variables.
+You can also specify your own configuration file by setting `SSHWIFTY_CONFIG` environment variables.
 For example:

 ```
 $ SSHWIFTY_CONFIG=./sshwifty.conf.json ./sshwifty
 ```

-Then, Sshwifty will load the configuration from file `./sshwifty.conf.json`, and will never try for environment variable.
+After that, Sshwifty will try to load the configuration from file `./sshwifty.conf.json`, and never reach for configuration inside environment variables.

 ### Configuration file